crossminer/scava-docs/docs/developers-guide/runing-from-sources/analysis-platform.md

 #### Import Projects into Eclipse Workspace

-To import all projects from the top level directory of the Scava code (`File -> Import -> Maven -> Existing Maven Projects`), and wait for all the projects to compile without errors.
+Import all projects from the top level directory of the Scava code (`File -> Import -> Maven -> Existing Maven Projects`), and wait for all the projects to compile without errors.

 Then, import all third-party dependencies of the metric platform.
 They are located in the `migration/third-party` directory.
 Eclipse will trigger errors related to "Plugin execution not covered by lifecycle configuration: org.eclipse.tycho:tycho-compiler-plugin:1.1.0:compile".
 Right-click on one of them, select Quick Fix, let Eclipse install the appropriate M2E connectors and restart: